sai-krishna-msk/SmartFeed.ai/README.md

 # **Problem Statement**

-*Scarcity of information is as bad as Excess of it*
+*Scarcity of information is equally bad as Excess of it*

  Sheer Volume of newsletters which flood our inboxes overwhelms us into not sticking with the habit of reading